Skyost/AdSky/README.md

 If you want to edit messages and the global look of AdSky, do not hesitate to edit `.twig` and `.css` files (located in `views/` and `assets/css/`, respectively).

-Oh and I forgot one thing : **everything is configurable**.
+Oh, and I forgot one thing : **everything is configurable**.
 Just go to `core/settings/` and open the PHP file you want.

 ## API

 AdSky server is provided with a little API.
 Below are the available methods.
-Each of these will return you a JSON response containing : an `error`, an `message` and an `object` (all values can be null).
+Each of these will return you a JSON response containing : an `error`, a `message` and an `object` (all values can be null).

 ### Ads

-Here are the available ads operations :
+Here are the available ad operations :

 #### List all ads